-For our second “Game Jams with James”, James is talking with thecatamites alias Stephen Murphy, a developer who’s games (like “Goblet Grotto”, “Pleasuredromes Of Kubla Khan” or “The New Adventures Of Billy The Kid”) question the aesthetics of the mainstream and have inspired countless developers.
+This is the second installment of “Game Jams with James”: Chats with developers about game jams, games from jams, and short form games.
+For our second “Game Jams with James”, James is talking with thecatamites alias Stephen Murphy, a developer whose games like “Goblet Grotto”, “Pleasuredromes Of Kubla Khan” and “The New Adventures Of Billy The Kid” question the aesthetics of the mainstream and have inspired countless developers.

-James: How do you feel about short-form games?
+James: How do you feel about short form games?

 James: What is your favorite game jam?

-James: What’s your favorite game jam game that you made?
+James: What is your favorite game jam game that you made?

-Anyway, I think of it whenever I remember this game because basically I had this entire maudlin horror movie pastiche in my head for Ludum Dare, but then it turned out to be really sunny outside that weekend, and I was seriously embittered that I was indoors drawing these chopped up teenage kids in MS Paint instead of out in the sun eating popsicles.
-So the game ended up being really compressed to try to salvage the weekend and written differently in order to salvage the compression… At the time I didn’t think about it, but in retrospect it’s sort of funny to be like “Damn, only five pictures left of people being murdered and then I can go out and sunbathe!”.
-“Oh, brother, not mutilated teenage corpses AGAIN!”
-So in that sense, I am fond of it, in that I believe this to be a very videogames kind of experience.
+Anyway, I think of it whenever I remember this game because basically I had this entire maudlin horror movie pastiche in my head for Ludum Dare, but then it turned out to be really sunny outside that weekend, and I was seriously embittered that I was indoors drawing these chopped up teenage kids in MS Paint instead of being out in the sun eating popsicles.
+So the game ended up being really compressed to try to salvage the weekend and written differently in order to salvage the compression.
+At the time I did not think about it, but in retrospect it is sort of funny to be like “Damn, only five pictures left of people being murdered and then I can go out and sunbathe!”, or rather “Oh, brother, not mutilated teenage corpses again!”.
+So in that sense, I am fond of it, in that I believe this to be a very video games kind of experience.

 James: With “Drill Killer”, it sounds like personal conditions created more of a theme for the game than the jam itself.
 Do you find those personal constraints lead to better games?

-Further readings, a few notable thecatamites games:
+Further reading, a few notable thecatamites games: